 TIPS TO BUY AND STORE ROCK SUGAR/KALKANDU/MISHRI

-Rock sugar particularly small neat squares are easily available in any Asian grocery store and also in the online market.
+Rock sugar, particularly in neat squares, is readily available in any Asian grocery store and also online.

 When buying rock sugar, look for fresh, white and light transparent colours and always buy the recently dated items.